rushil-ambati/track-driver-ai/docs/docs.md

 ##### Training and Result

-If instead the request has method `POST` I will train the dataset with the parameters that the user has set and then serve the user the page with the training results on it.
+If instead, the request has method `POST` I will train the dataset with the parameters that the user has set and then serve the user the page with the training results on it.

 On receiving data from the form in a `POST` request, the program will: